-PiunikaWeb is a startup website that was launched in 2017 with an aim to offer complex (or hard-to-find) tech-related information in a way that anybody can understand it.
-We stand out from the crowd in the sense that we break news stories – yes, we mainly bring you stuff that you’ll not find anywhere in the mainstream tech media.
+PiunikaWeb was launched in 2017 with an aim to offer complex (or hard-to-find) tech-related information in a way that anybody can understand it.
+We stand out from the crowd in the sense that usually we break news stories – yes, we mainly bring you stuff that you’ll not find anywhere in the mainstream tech media.

-Our stories have been picked up by some of the most popular websites/media outlets in the world, including Forbes (2), The Verge, Engadget, GSMArena, The Next Web, Macrumors, NDTV Gadgets 360, 9to5mac, ZDNet, Yahoo, Cnet, and BGR.
+Our stories have been picked up by some of the most popular websites/media outlets in the world, including Foxnews, Gizmodo, Wired, TechCrunch, Forbes, The Verge, Engadget, GSMArena, The Next Web, Macrumors, NDTV Gadgets 360, 9to5mac, ZDNet, Yahoo, Cnet, and BGR.
 Other popular publications in the list include Android Police, Android Authority, PhoneArena, Sammobile, XperiaBlog, AndroidHeadlines, iDownloadBlog, SlashGear, Neowin, Phandroid, GadgetsNow (Times Of India), and DNA India.

 Here’s the team behind the website:

 Yeah, you guessed it right.
 I am the Piunika of PiunikaWeb.
 The website is my brainchild.
-This idea struck me while dealing with apps (like Google Photos) that gradually become part of your life, but still when something goes wrong, you don’t know whom to approach.
+This idea struck me while dealing with apps (like Google Photos) that gradually become part of our life, but still when something goes wrong, most of us don’t know whom to approach.
 Even if you find information on the Web, it’s hard to comprehend, especially if you are not tech savvy.
 So the idea is to help those in a way they are seeking it.

-An opportunist, if I may put so.
 Currently, I am pursuing Ph.D (Psychology), and have been teaching the same for past four years.
-Coming back to PiunikaWeb, I know its a complete switch over, but the idea was appealing enough to put in all the effort it called for.
+Coming to PiunikaWeb, I know it was a complete switch over, but the idea was appealing enough to put in all the effort it called for.